paulwarren/nzde/dict/C/README.md

 >  <i>chink, chinkie ... n.
 (Sl.)</i> a Chinese. <i>(1968,NZ Contemp.
 Dict.
 Suppl.
 (Collins),6</i>)

 >  <b>WOODHOUSE</b> For the country as far as I've seen it's as chock full of holes as a sieve,/ With the Chinkies a-mullocking through it, and yet those coves manage to live.]. <i>(1950,Farm & Station Verse,36</i>) [NOTES: 1890s McKee Wright in 1950 A.E.
 Woodhouse Farm and Station Verse 36]

+## chinkie

+ <i>n.</i> a marble

+>  <b>SUTTON-SMITH</b> Marbles had a language of its own.
+Then there were the terms referring to particular kinds of marbles: for example, agates, aggies, aggotties, American alleys, blood alleys, bomb-squashers, bonies, bonsers, bottlies, bull's eyes, bum-squashers, cat's eyes, chinkies, connies, duckies, ...
+Scotties, Scottish alleys... <i>(1972,Folkgames of Children,174</i>)